ARTS AND COMMUNITY BUILDING

 Jilly Stephens, Chief Executive Officer

-To help fund Mobile Markets in low-income neighborhoods across New York City, which distribute food donated by manufacturers, stores, and institutions to hungry and food-insecure families and older adults.
+To help fund Mobile Markets in low-income neighborhoods across New York City, that distribute food donated by manufacturers, stores, and institutions to food-insecure families and older adults.

 FOOD RECOVERY NETWORK